Trying to figure out what to do after standardized testing?

 Project-based learning activities provide an opportunity for students to apply the skills/strategies that they’ve learned throughout the school year and in previous years to a specific task.

 These higher-order thinking activities promote teamwork along with critical thinking skills.

 Students work with a partner or small group to create a game teaching any skill/strategy they learned this school year.

-If you want to take things further, use the games with your new students the following school year!
+Consider using the games with your new students the following school year.